-Over the last twenty-five years, Mia has crafted an award winning, diverse career in art that is inspired by a life of adventure, beauty and faith.
+Over the last thirty-five years, Mia has crafted an award winning, diverse career in art that is inspired by a life of adventure, beauty and faith.
 Her paintings and glass mosaics can be found in public, private, institutional and corporate collections worldwide from Marriott Resorts and Harrah’s Casinos to the United States Air Force.

 Mia has been known to paint with glass…Her intricate stained glass mosaics weave her experience as a painter with her love of high renaissance glass mosaics.
 She has created numerous mosaics for churches, restaurants, residences, corporations and public works projects throughout the US over the last sixteen years.
 Mia’s monumental glass mosaics Svelata and the Crucifixion of Christ garneted her consecutive 2nd and 1st Place awards at Artprize, the world’s largest art completion, in 2010 and 2011, exposing her to an even wider audience.